ruuda/filebuffer/readme.md

 [![Crates.io version][crate-img]][crate]
 [![Documentation][docs-img]][docs]

 Filebuffer can map files into memory.
-This is ofter faster than using the primitives in `std::io`, and also more convenient.
+This is often faster than using the primitives in `std::io`, and also more convenient.
 Furthermore this crate offers prefetching and checking whether file data is resident in physical memory (so access will not incur a page fault).
 This enables non-blocking